 Environment and Climate

-Is the best country to live in the happiest country?
+Are the best countries to live in the happiest countries in the world?

 Language of countries abroad

 Learning a new language can be a positive.
 For some, it is essential to be able to speak to people in their mother tongue.
 Having a chat at the market or a bar in your second language is rewarding.
-Talking to a healthcare professional can be less so.
-Countries like Spain and Portugal offer many services in English as well as their native languages.
-However, there will be times when English won’t work for you.
-Choosing areas of a country with large groups of Expats from your home nation will help with this.
-There are also ways to see the relative English proficiency of countries like this.
-Counties with high English proficiency will be more likely to offer this support.
-The same applies to all other languages.
+Talking to a healthcare professional in an emergency can be a nightmare.